Gravitational waves from cosmic strings for pedestrians: Stochastic gravitational-wave background from loops

 where $f'$ is the frequency of the radiation at emission.
 Equation \eqref{eq:TotalPower} implies the normalization condition $\int_0^\infty \Delta\left(x\right)\pd x=\Gamma$.
 For the average energy density in gravitational radiation from a network of string loops, we can then write\footnote{The upper integration boundary could also be set to infinity, but the largest loops that are present in the network at time $t'$ are those formed at time $t'$.
 The loop production function \eqref{eq:Loop_Production_Function} therefore sets the maximum loop length at time $t'$ to $\alpha L(t')$.
 This fact is taken into account by the condition $t'>t_*(l,t')$, implemented via the first Heaviside function in the loop number density \eqref{eq:General_Loop_Number_Density}.}

 where $t'$ is the time of emission.
-To find the GW spectrum today at $t_0$ as a function of the observed GW frequency $f$, we need to take into account that the energy density in radiation redshifts as $\propto a^{-4}$ and the frequency satisfies $f = \left(a(t')/a_0\right) f'$, and we obtain in total
+To find the GW spectrum today at $t_0$ as a function of the observed GW frequency $f$, we need to take into account that the energy density in radiation redshifts as $\propto a^{-4}$ and the frequency satisfies $f = \left(a(t')/a_0\right) f'$, such that we obtain in total {\cite{Vilenkin_Shellard_2000}}

 As usual in cosmology, we re-express this spectrum in terms of the dimensionless density parameter

 and find